flutter/website/src/docs/resources/faq.md

 platform channel to access battery state information on iOS and Android.

-### Does Flutter come with a reflection/mirrors system?
+### Does Flutter come with a reflection / mirrors system?

-Not at this time.
-Because Flutter apps are pre-compiled for production, and binary size is always a concern with mobile apps, we disabled dart:mirrors.
-We are curious what you might need reflection/mirrors for&mdash;let us know at [{{site.email}}][].
+No. Dart includes `dart:mirrors`, which provides type reflection.
+But since Flutter apps are pre-compiled for production, and binary size is always a concern with mobile apps, this library is unavailable for Flutter apps.

+Using static analysis we can strip out anything that isn't used ("tree shaking").
+If you import a huge Dart library but only use a self-contained two-line method, then you only pay the cost of the two-line method, even if that Dart library itself imports dozens and dozens of other libraries.
+This guarantee is only secure if Dart can identify the code path at compile time.
+To date, we've found other approaches for specific needs that offer a better trade-off, such as code generation.

 ### How do I do international&shy;ization (i18n), localization (l10n), and accessibility (a11y) in Flutter?